twister-php/twister/README.md

     ie. There is NO pre-programmed flow of the program or hard-coded Kernel/App.
       Most things are handled/registered with the IoC Container, objects are pre-configured and 'lazy-loaded' on request/use only!

+The primary technique used is called 'inline factories' (on [PHP-DI](http://php-di.org/)) to create both singleton AND unique instances.

 For example:

 When you require something from the config files: